Placeholder-Software/wasmbox/docs/getting_started/platforms.md

 | MacOS           | `x86_64-apple-darwin`      | Tier 1       |
 | MacOS ARM       | `aarch64-apple-darwin`     | Tier 3       |
 | iOS             | **Unsupported**            | **None**     |

-All features of Wasmbox should work in any of the platforms listed here.
-If you encounter an issue on any of these platforms please [open an issue](https://github.com/Placeholder-Software/wasmbox/issues)!

 ## Stability